cnotv/cpu-monitoring/README.md

 Given more information about the scope of the project:

-- Add distribution configuration
+- Reverse log chart incremental
+- Correct or remove time label
-- Correct/rethink time label
+- Correct/rethink time label for CPU logs
-- Use existing UI Kit if any
+- Use existing UI Kit, if any
-- Probably find a better overload/recover UI, e.g.: another type of chart
+- Find a better overload/recover UI, e.g.: another type of chart
-- Include error loggings
+- Include error loggings for async requests
+- Add app distribution for CI
+- Add env configuration
+- Set CORS configuration accordingly
-- Add proper mocking libraries
+- Add proper mocking libraries for testing
+- Set Web Worker to avoid continuous scripts on the main thread
 - Add module federation, if Microfrontend
-- Set Web Worker to avoid continuous scripts on the main thread
 - It may be bundled with Electron or such like, to create a desktop application
-- It may be configured as single common package.json to optimize caching on installation